 Pakistan test fires Ghaznavi; Why name missiles after barbaric invaders?

-New Delhi, Aug 28: Amid strained diplomatic relationship between India and Pakistan, Islamabad has test fired short range Surface-to-Surface ballistic missile Ghaznavi.
+New Delhi, Aug 28: Amid strained diplomatic relationship between India and Pakistan, Islamabad has test-fired short-range Surface-to-Surface ballistic missile Ghaznavi.
 Ghaznavi missile is capable of carrying both nuclear and conventional warheads.

-The missile has a length of 9.64m, diameter of 0.99 m, launch weight of 5256 kg and is powered by a single stage solid fuel rocket motor.
+The missile has a length of 9.64m, diameter of 0.99 m, launch weight of 5,256 kg and is powered by a single-stage solid-fuel rocket motor.

-"Pakistan carried out night training launch of surface to surface ballistic missile Ghaznavi, capable of delivering multiple types of warheads upto 290 Kms," Pakistan Army spokesperson Major General Asif Ghafoor tweeted.
+"Pakistan carried out night training launch of surface-to-surface ballistic missile Ghaznavi, capable of delivering multiple types of warheads up to 290 Kms," Pakistan Army spokesperson Major General Asif Ghafoor tweeted.

 [Should India adhere to 'No First Use' policy given rising threat of Pakistan's Tactical Nukes]